rpsft/etlbox/README.md

 ETLBox is split into two main components: Data Flow and Control Flow Tasks.
 Both components will provide customizable logging functionalities.

-### Control Flow Tasks

-#### Control Flow - overview

-Control Flow Tasks gives you control over your database: They allow you to create or delete databases, tables, procedures, schemas, ... or other objects in your database.
-With these tasks you also can truncate your tables, count rows or execute *any* sql you like.
-Anything you can script in sql can be done here - but mostly with only one line of easy-to-read C# code.
-This improves the readability of your code a lot, and gives you more time to focus on your business logic.
-But Control Flow tasks are not restricted to databases only: e.g. you can even run an XMLA on your Sql Server Analysis Service.

-## Data Flow Tasks
+### Data Flow Tasks

-### Data Flow - overview
+#### Data Flow - overview

 Dataflow tasks gives you the ability to create your own pipeline where you can send your data through.
 Dataflows consists of one or more source element (like CSV files or data derived from a table), some transformations and optionally one or more target.
 To create your own data flow , you need to accomplish three steps:

 - First you define your dataflow components.
 - Then, you link these components together (each source has an output, each transformation at least one input and one output and each destination has an input).
 - After the linking you just tell your source to start reading the data.

 The source will start reading and post its data into the components connected to its output.
 As soon as a connected component retrieves any data in its input, the component will start with processing the data and then send it further down the line to its connected components.
 The dataflow will finish when all data from the source(s) are read and received from the destinations.

 Of course, all data is processed asynchronously by the components.
 Each compoment has its own set of buffers, so while the source is still reading data the transformations already can process it and the destinations can start writing the processed information into their target.

+There are a lot of components in ETLBox already available.
+The `DBSource` can connect to a SqlServer, SQLite, MySql or Postgres table.
+There are transformation to modify either each record one-by-one or in whole.
+You can split or join different sources, and using the `CustomSource` and `CustomDestination` you can even connection to any target or source you want.

-### Data flow tasks - examples
+#### Data flow tasks - examples

 It's easy to create your own data flow pipeline.
 This example pipe will transfer data from a MySql database into a Sql Server database and transform the records on the fly.

 Just create a source, some transformation and a destination: